Home/Blog/Lifestyle/Food & Nutrition/20 Immune-Supporting Foods for Your Immune System

 10. Honey

-Egg yolks are rich in vitamin D, selenium, and B vitamins, all of which are essential for immune cell function and energy metabolism.
-Eggs are also a complete source of protein.
+Egg yolks are rich in Vitamin D, Selenium, and various B vitamins, including B6 and B12.
+These are essential for immune cell proliferation and overall energy metabolism.
+Eggs also provide a complete source of protein, which is vital for building immune components.

 12. Broccoli

-Broccoli is a nutrient powerhouse, containing vitamins A, C, E, and K, along with fibre and powerful antioxidants.
-Light steaming retains its nutrients best.
+Broccoli is a nutrient powerhouse, containing high levels of Vitamins A, C, E, and K, along with fiber and sulforaphane.
+Lightly steaming broccoli is recommended as it helps retain its Vitamin C and other heat-sensitive nutrients [9].

 13. Garlic

-Garlic contains allicin, a sulphur-containing compound known to enhance immune function.
-Regular garlic intake may help reduce the severity of colds and flu.
+Garlic contains allicin, a sulfur-containing compound that has been studied for its potential to enhance immune function and reduce the severity and duration of common colds and flu [10].

 14. Ginger